 If You Have Children or Need Regular Dental Work

 If you have children or grandchildren who are still quite young, you may not want to scrap your dental insurance just yet.
 Children usually require more dental work than adults (fillings, braces) so their expenses are higher.
-If you have problematic teeth or are not the best at maintain a good brushing and flossing routine, it is also wise to stay on an insurance plan.
+If you have problematic teeth that need regular visits to Eriks Dental Group in Boynton Beach, or indeed any other dentist, to keep in shape – or are not the best at maintain a good brushing and flossing routine – it is also wise to stay on an insurance plan.

 Now let’s talk about why dental insurance may not be necessary for you and your family.